kushalsamant/coherence/docs/DESIGN_SYSTEM.md

 # KVSHVL Design System

-> Unified design system for all KVSHVL products: Reframe AI, Ask AI, and Emoji Mosaic
+> Unified design system for all KVSHVL products: Reframe, Ask, and Emoji Mosaic

 ---